Introductory Catalog: British and World Newspapers

 A Golden Age Classic

-N2-044.
-THE SPECTATOR, 1712.
-[Complete issue of 2 pages, large quarto size, published at London] Steele collaborated with Joseph Addison to produce This most famous of all eighteenth century essay papers, a rich treasury of writings of This golden age of English journalism .
-Well-preserved Fine, perhaps a little scattered foxing . . .
-35.00
+Steele collaborated with Joseph Addison to produce This most famous of all eighteenth century essay papers, a rich treasury of writings of This golden age of English journalism .
+Well-preserved Fine, scattered foxing . . .
+SOLD

 Original Sheepskin Indentures

-N2-066.
+N5-066.
 [Vellum Indenture].
 Typical Example, 1760 - 1774.
 These decorative early English documents are legal contracts entirely handwritten on large sheep skins, and begin with a flourishing heading starting "This indenture made on the [date and regnal year] of the Reign of our Sovereign Lord George the Third, King of Great Britain, France, and Ireland..."
 Their content relates to real estate transactions, such as deeds, mortgages, leases, assignments, feoffments, and the like.
 The embossed blue tax stamps recall the hated American issues that are extreme rarities today.
 The text is written in English in a fully legible legal hand and the skins measure at least 14" x 22".
 Indentures made in the name of America's last King are especially prized for their historical association.
 Colonial American vellums of this period are very rarely seen and can be quite expensive, making these lovely items an excellent choice for today's collector.
 In fine condition with wax seals etc. as issued.
 Per document . . .
-45.00
+50.00

 Please click here to go to my full Indenture Catalog, with a selection of these attractive documents dating from 1600 through 1895.